Code-Institute-Submissions/aliclarke206-Milestone_1/README.md

 ### Structure

 ### Skeleton
+Balsamiq wireframes were used to design rough outlines of what the dite would look like.

 ### Surface
 The minamilist colour scheme was to create a clean clinical feel that coincides with a medical practice.